-- Entries for all the above competitions shall close on 31st October in year preceding the competitions and shall be made on the official Entry Form and accompanied by the Entry Fees prescribed by the Executive Committee.
+- Entries for the competitions listed in the County Competition Regulations shall close on 31st October in year preceding the competitions and shall be made on the official Entry Form and accompanied by the Entry Fees prescribed by the Executive Committee.

-- The number of competitors from each area entering the last 16 of a competition shall be on the basis of the ratios of original entrants in that competition and the Semi-quarter Finals, Quarter Finals, Semi Finals and Finals shall be played on greens chosen by the Executive Committee.
+- The number of competitors from each area entering the last 16 of a competition shall be on the basis of the ratios of original entrants in that competition where the Semi-quarter Finals round to be played at the green of the entrant drawn first and Quarter Finals, Semi Finals and Finals shall be played on greens chosen by the Executive Committee.
 The Executive Committee will be responsible for the appointment of Umpires.

 - In all other respects the Competitions shall be administered and played in accordance with the County Competition Regulations prescribed by the Executive Committee and published in the Association's official Year Book.

 These Competitions shall be open to all members of the Clubs affiliated to the Association.
 The player shall not have attained his 25th Birthday on the 1st April in the year of the competition.

 A Year Book will be produced and made available for purchase, on line, by Clubs and individual members, There is no minimum order quantity.
 A PDF version will also be made available for free download.

 The administrative and financial year of the Association shall end on 30th September each year.

 - ALTERATION OF RULES